-NATIONAL
+NATIONAL REGISTER

 This form is for use in nominating or requesting determinations of eligibility for individual properties or districts.
-See instructional Register Forms (National Register Bulletin 16).
+See instructions in Guidelines for Completing National Register Forms (National Register Bulletin 16).
 Complete each item by marking "x" in the appropriate box or by entering the requested information.
 If an item does not apply to the property being documented, enter "N/A" for "not applicable."
 For functions, styles, materials, and areas of significance, enter only the categories and subcategories listed in the instructions.
 For additional space use continuation sheets (Form 10-900a).
 Type all entries.